TuffNetwork/backend/README.md

-## tuffc backend
+## TuffClient Backend

-list of eaglercraft servers using tuffx. tuffx connects to websocket and stays connected, and when the connection drops, the server is removed.
+This NodeJS server maintains the list of eaglercraft servers using TuffX+ with the registry enabled.
+TuffX+ connects to the WebSocket and stays connected, and when the connection drops, the server is removed.

-### endpoints
+### Endpoints
 - /ws - WebSocket - plugin connects here
 - /api/servers - GET - lists all active servers

-### prerequisites
+### Prerequisites
 - bun